 I believe that managing data skills in a fast and "cheap payload" way is a key to the success of most modern software.
 Hope you enjoyed the important knowledge you received from me.

 A lot of websites still have no indexes and that's why they waste precious user time.
-If you want to check a really fast example of a tool which we were working on – check out https://tracklify.com.
+If you want to check a really fast example of a tool that we were working on – check out https://tracklify.com.
 Basically, it is just a free Kanban board but we easily made it stand out from the crowd of competitors just by optimizing performance.
-And speed makes difference: while JIRA users wait for the Kanban board to load, Tracklify users already finish the real tasks.
+And speed makes a difference: while JIRA users wait for the Kanban board to load, Tracklify users already finish the real tasks.

 Related links: